Dates: 06/01/2015 - 08/14/2015

 RMSP welcomes students from all over the world.
 We are authorized to issue SEVIS I-20 forms to international non-immigrant students in order to obtain M-1 student visas.
 Once you have completed the enrollment requirements, we will issue you an I-20 form, which you can then take to your nearest U.S. consulate to obtain a student visa.
 You must also prove to the consulate that you have the financial resources required for your education and stay in the U.S. Refer to the State Department Web site at http://www.travel.state.gov/visa/temp/types/types_1268.html for more information about student visas and travel in the U.S. You can also check the following Web site for foreign student information: www.nafsa.org We cannot predict how long your visa approval process will take, so we recommend making a decision as early as possible

-Students interested in our Career Training courses have the option of applying for student loans through SLM Financial, a Sallie Mae company.
-An easy online application process make this an option for students.
+Student Loan Program – Students interested in our Career Training sessions have the option of applying for student loans through SLM Financial, a Sallie Mae company.
+An easy online application process makes this a convenient option for students.
+Refer to the Student Loans page outlining the details of the loan.
 Please contact our office if you have questions.

 Doug Johnson is a Colorado native now living in Missoula, Montana.
 Before a life-changing pursuit of photographic art, he was an outdoor educator for more than 20 years, passionately teaching people backcountry skills in navigation, mountaineering, avalanche awareness and wilderness first aid.
 Since graduating from RMSP’s Summer Intensive program in 1996, Doug’s work has covered many diverse projects in the documentary, commercial, fine art and educational fields.
 Assignments have taken him from coyote shooting in Wyoming to the last stages of a woman’s life to the graffiti-covered alleys and abandoned buildings of Denver.
 He is currently involved in an ongoing project called Art Music, which fuses the art of photography with live musical performance.
 His educational philosophy is fun, intuitive and full of creative persistence.
 No matter where you are in your photographic journey, Doug’s balance of the aesthetic with the technical can help you further express your unique vision.